skyli42/Morse-Buddy/README.txt

 MorseBuddy allows you to compete with a friend to test your ability to translate alphanumeric text to morse code, with display on the monitor and a singleplayer mode translating morse code to alphanumeric test.
+It requires a FPGA board with Keyboard and VGA display support.
+MorseBuddy was made almost entirely in Verilog as the final project for CSC258, Summer 2019.

 Top level module: MorseBuddy (located in MorseBuddy.v)